Berke-Bayram/Book-Notes/README.md

 2. Install dependencies with `npm install`.
 3. Start the server with `npm start`.
 4. Navigate to `localhost:3000` in your web browser.
+5. (Note that you need to create a PostgreSQL database for the functionality.
+You can use the given database schema.)

 ## Contributing